fxu1024/fxu1024.github.io/docs/ds/cdswmigration.md

 ## 4. Conclusion

-- If there are no more than 3 CDSW worker nodes, CDP Base nodes have to be repurposed for side-car CDSW migration.
-CDSW and ECS clusters must run side-by-side during migration.
+- If there are no more than 3 CDSW worker nodes, CDP Base nodes have to be repurposed for side-car CDSW migration since CDSW and ECS clusters must run side-by-side during migration.
-- ECS Cluster requires at least 3 master nodes for HA purpose, and no worker nodes are required, because the master nodes can also serve as worker nodes by disabling taint policy.
+- ECS master node can serve as worker node by disabling taint policy.
 - Limitations of CDSW to CML migration in PvC 1.5.0:
 	- Migration to CDP Private Cloud OpenShift Container Platform (OCP) is not supported.
 	- Incremental Migration of projects is not supported.